MetroRobots/ros_command/README.md

 # Commands

 ## roscd
 This command was not implemented in ROS 2.
 There is the somewhat similar [`colcon_cd`](https://colcon.readthedocs.io/en/released/user/installation.html#quick-directory-changes) command, but it requires additional installation.
 Instead, this package has implemented a version of `roscd` that works with ROS 2.
-Because you cannot change the shell's working directory from within a Python script, `roscd` is implemented in `bash`.
+Because you cannot change the shell's working directory from within a Python script, `roscd` is implemented in `bash`, depending on the Python script `get_ros_directory`.

 ## rosbuild
 `rosbuild` functions as a convenient wrapper for `catkin_make`, `catkin_tools` and `colcon`.
 (Apologies to all the people still using `rosbuild` in its [original form](http://wiki.ros.org/rosbuild), but its been deprecated since 2013.)
 Running `rosbuild` will automatically determine your current workspace root folder and which build tool it uses, and then running the equivalent native build command.
 For example running `rosbuild pr2_moveit_config` will run the three commands shown in the table in the introduction.